 Rounding out the list is former White Sox and Pirates lefty Damaso Marte (1975), who had pitched to some success in Pittsburgh and on the south side of Chicago once the Yanks traded him to the Pirates for Enrique Wilson in June 2001.
 An original Seattle draftee, Marte was on this list because he had been signed by New York as a free agent in November 2000.
 Marte never played with the Yanks, however, until he was acquired with Xavier Nady for pitchers Jeff Karstens, Ross Ohlendorf, and Daniel McCutchen, and outfielder Jose Tabata in July 2008.
 Signed to a two-year addition to pitch in the Bronx, Marte went 1-3 in 25 games in New York in 2008.
 Struggling through a series of injuries and ineffectiveness in 2009, Marte bounced back strong with a stellar string of postseason outings for the eventual World Champion Yanks.
 But Damaso had no record or saves in 30 appearances during an injury-marred 2010 and did not play in 2011, after he had surgery.
 He was not retained for 2012.

 Although catcher Juan Graterol (1989) has never played for the Yankees, he was a member of the franchise for a full year once he was signed as a free agent in November 2014.
-Having been taken since for periods of time by Anaheim, Cincinnati, and Arizona, he finally made his major league debut with the Angels in nine games in 2016, during which he drove in three runs on four hits in 14 at bats.
-Juan was signed to yet another free agent contract by the Blue Jays in January 2017.
+Having been taken since for periods of time by Anaheim, Cincinnati, and Arizona, he finally made his major league debut with the Angels in 57 games in 2016-2018, during which time he drove in 13 runs on 22 hits.
+Juan got one hit in seven at bats with the Twins in 2018, and four hits in six games for the Reds in 2019.
+As is the case with Clippard (above), he signed with Minnesota for 2020, and now with the Angels for 2021.

 Players Born This Day